microsoft/PSRule/docs/deprecations.md

 Configuring binding configuration on a baseline is removed from PSRule v3.

+### Binding hooks

+Prior to v3, a custom binding PowerShell script block could be used to perform custom binding inline.
+This feature was hard to use and obsolete for most common use cases.

+Alternatively, configure `Binding.TargetName` and `Binding.TargetType` options to use the built-in binder.

 ## Deprecations for v2

 ### Default baseline by module manifest